-- 1998 Author of the “The Christian Dimension of the Palestinian Curriculum” (adopted in 1998 by the Church Leaders in Jerusalem as the main document for negotiations with the Ministry of Education
+- 1998 Author of “The Christian Dimension of the Palestinian Curriculum” (adopted in 1998 by the Church leaders in Jerusalem as the main document for negotiations with the Ministry of Education

 - 1993 Translator, Arabic translation of the Augsburg Confession with study guide

-- 1984 Participant of the Jewish-Christian Dialogue Symposium (World Council of Churches)
+- 1984 Participant in the Jewish-Christian Dialogue Symposium, World Council of Churches

-- 1984 Participant of the Anglican-Lutheran Dialogue (Jerusalem)
+- 1984 Participant in the Anglican-Lutheran Dialogue (Jerusalem)

 - 1982-2008 Co-founder and member of the Al-Liqa’ Center for Religious Studies(Jerusalem)